danielmgauthier/danielmgauthier.github.io/about.md

 Hey there! 👋

 I’m Dan.
-I’m a human who loves to learn and to teach.
+I’m a human from Ottawa who loves to learn and to teach.
 At the moment, I make a living building iOS apps.

 I currently fancy myself something of an “independent developer” after having worked as part of [a few great teams](/work/) over the first 7-ish years of my career.
 As always, I’m striving to learn and grow in two very different ways: one, as a software engineer looking to get better at what I know and learn more about what I don’t; two, as a speck on a space rock trying to figure out how my work and my interests fit into my life and the lives of those around me.